tier4/driving_log_replayer_v2/docs/overview/command.en.md

 Using CLI, multiple scenarios can be executed consecutively with a single command input.

-For example, suppose that multiple scenarios are placed in subdirectories (SCENARIO_DIR1, SCENARIO_DIR2...) under SCENRIO_ROOT as shown below.
+For example, suppose that multiple scenarios are placed in subdirectories (SCENARIO_DIR1, SCENARIO_DIR2...) under SCENARIO_ROOT as shown below.

 ```shell
 SCENARIO_ROOT